 Sanctioned by the Florida BBQ Association

-The 8th Charity Chili Cookoff & BBQ Competition is a fund raiser hosted by the Lake Firefighter Charity.
+The 8th Charity Chili Cookoff & BBQ Competition is a fund raiser hosted by the Firefighters Charity of Lake County.
 This fund raiser helps fund our Florian Fund.
 This fund provides financial assistance to local firefighters enduring catastrophic crisis such as PTSD and cancer treatments.
 We want this event to be fun for our participants as well as everyone who comes out to attend.
 The popularity of this event has really grown to be a premier food competition event in Central Florida.
 We have expanded the event even more this year and have added several fun events as well as community supportive events.
 We are pleased to announced we are approved as a Florida BBQ Association sanctioned event.
 We adopted most of the FBA rules for our past events, so our participants will find a similar format again this year.
 Please do not hesitate to contact our organizer with any questions.

 Please note this is a BACKYARD BBQ Teams competition only with an all new Hometown Division.
 Any rules specific to a pro-division are not applicable under the normal guidance of the Backyard Team sanction of the Florida BBQ Association.
 If you have a question, please ask us.